 The Community Foundation of Northern Illinois (CFNIL), in partnership with the Rockford Register Star and the Northern Illinois Center for Nonprofit Excellence (NICNE), is pleased to announce a new organizational collaboration that has facilitated the return of the Excalibur and Excelsior Awards.

 Whether this is your first time applying for a CFNIL Community Grant or your hundredth, we're here to help!
 CFNIL staff will host several opportunities for applicants to the 2023 Community Grants Program during the application open period.
+Three hands-on workshops will provide a walk-through and practical assistance with the Evaluation Plan and Budget components of the Community Grants application.
+Each session is identical, with a formal presentation, examples, and time to practice!

 The Community Foundation of Northern Illinois (CFNIL) is excited to announce the opening of the Community Grants Program application for the 2023 cycle.
 Nonprofits providing services in Boone, Ogle, Stephenson, and Winnebago Counties are invited to apply via CFNIL’s online application portal until 5:00pm on Tuesday, August 15 (815 Day!).